-Northeastern University’s D’Amore-McKim School of Business has a typical entering class includes students from fifteen or more countries other than the United States, allowing for a culturally diverse and dynamic education setting where students can both learn and teach about different perspectives, global economics and business practices, fostering an inclusive and diverse environment.
+Northeastern University’s D’Amore-McKim School of Business has a typical entering class includes students from fifteen or more countries other than the United States, allowing for a culturally diverse and dynamic education setting where students can both learn and teach about different perspectives, global economics, and business practices, fostering an inclusive and diverse environment.
 With a required course in career management, the school ensures that graduates are adept both at securing their first position in their chosen career following the degree and advancing their careers in subsequent steps.

-The MBA programs offered at D’Amore-McKim are a full-time MBA, part-time MBA, executive MBA, dual-degree programs and an online MBA.
-The full-time MBA program allow students to participate in a 6-month program known as the D’Amore-McKim Corporate Residency.
+The MBA programs offered at D’Amore-McKim are a full-time MBA, part-time MBA, executive MBA, dual-degree programs, and an online MBA.
+The full-time MBA program allows students to participate in a 6-month program known as the D’Amore-McKim Corporate Residency.
 This program allows students to intern in some of the top corporations, leading to a more in-depth business experience and valuable networking connections with those within the corporation and the part-time MBA program allows students to specialize their studies in Corporate Finance, Corporate Renewal, Entrepreneurship, Healthcare Management, International Business, Investments, Marketing, Mutual Fund Management, Supply Chain Management, or Technological Entrepreneurship.
-The finance career track is further subdivided into Investments and Corporate Finance subtracks.
+The finance career track is further subdivided into Investments and Corporate Finance sub-tracks.

 - Tuition (Out-of-state): $47,250